BennyZaBoi/chess-project/README.md

  7. Have fun

  ## Testing
- The way our project was tested/validated was that through the use of googletest.
+ The way my project was tested/validated was that through the use of googletest.
 Before I merged any opened pull requests, I made sure that the tests for their specific parts that were changed all passed.
 After merging, I pulled the updated  master branch and ran   all the tests again to make sure that all the tests for the project still passed.